Codegen: TypedDocumentNode

 }

-import { ApolloQuery, PropertyValues } from '@apollo-elements/lit-apollo';
+import { LitElement, PropertyValues } from 'lit';

 import { TypedQuery } from './Typed.query.graphql';

-class TypedQueryElement extends ApolloQuery<typeof TypedQuery> {
+class TypedQueryElement extends LitElement {

-console.assert(typeof this.data.name === 'string');
+console.assert(typeof this.query.data.name === 'string');

 }